-Cathy has used these online platforms and has earned some extra money with them.
+Cathy is a college student who has tried these online platforms and has earned some extra money with them.

 FeaturePoints is probably the easiest one in terms of money over effort because all you have to do is download apps, try them for a few minutes, and you receive points.
 Another thing you can do on this app to earn more points is take surveys, most of which aren't very long, but the longer ones do give you more points.
 With all the points that you earn, you can trade them in for gift cards to different stores, money on PayPal, or Bitcoins.
 A new feature that was added not too long ago is buying stuff through the app from different stores and earning a percentage back.
 Some of these stores include Wal-Mart, Sephora, Target, and Forever 21.

 I'm not a professional photographer, and maybe if I was I would get lucky on this app, but unfortunately, I haven't received any money yet.
 I do get notifications saying that other people have earned money, so I'm hoping my day will come soon!
 In this app, you can upload any picture that you have taken.
 If someone likes it, they'll buy it for $5.00, technically it's $10.00 but you only get half.
 This app also includes "missions," which are like contests where you can enter your photo.
 If it wins, you receive a prize of $100.00 or more.
 Personally, it seems quite difficult to sell your pictures, but if you're better at photography than I am, which you probably are, then you should try it out and get your pictures out there.